CodeKiwi/votejosh2020/_posts/2017-03-22-8_things_I_learned_on_my_solo_tongariro_crossing .md

 ### 1. This walk is not exactly a secret

 I had visions of walking in Sir Edmund Hillary's footsteps, charting unknown territory in the unforgiving New Zealand wilderness.
 If the going gets tough perhaps fashion a snare out of an iPhone cable and cook my dinner on an overheating Samsung battery.
 These thoughts were quickly dispelled when we turned off the main road onto the dirt service road and promptly got stuck in a traffic jam of buses delivering their own cohort of would-be adventurers.

+> If the going gets tough perhaps fashion a snare out of an iPhone cable and cook my dinner on an overheating Samsung battery

 The initial stages of the walk were so busy it felt more like being in a mall than a bush walk.
 This had the tiring effect of not wanting to stop for fear of being overtaken by the slow walkers already left in my wake.